WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 **Bulk Purchase for Edwiser Bridge**

-The Bulk Purchase plugin lets you buy more than one Moodle course through WooCommerce at one go and enroll each student in your class.
+The Bulk Purchase plugin lets you buy more than one seat in a Moodle course through WooCommerce at one go and enroll students in the purchased course.

 <a href = "https://edwiser.org/bridge/extensions/bulk-purchase/">Bulk Purchase for Edwiser Bridge</a>